 This is also about wonder.
 Get curious about what life has to offer you by being open to its offerings.
-Even the hard times offer an opportunity to grow, to help someone, to deepen your understanding about yourself, and to find something beautiful that you never would have found otherwise.
+Even the hard times offer an opportunity to grow, to help someone, to deepen your understanding of yourself, and to find something beautiful that you would never have found otherwise.

 2. Replace complaints with compassion.